sketchbuch/configure_linux/README.md

-mouse        | Anything to do with mice profile      | Tasks to do with the profile screensaver  | Screensaver settings setup        | Some kind of setup, like creating folders or files stephen      | Tasks for stephen terminal     | Terminal tasks like bash text-editor  | Text Editor tasks touchpad     | Anything to do with touchpads users        | Related to the uses
+mouse        | Anything to do with mice profile      | Tasks to do with the profile screensaver  | Screensaver settings setup        | Some kind of setup, to do with ansible stephen      | Tasks for stephen system       | System related tasks terminal     | Terminal tasks like bash text-editor  | Text Editor tasks touchpad     | Anything to do with touchpads ubuntu       | Ubuntu tasks users        | Related to the uses

 ### Software Tasks